google/yapf/README.rst

 YAPF supports Python 2.7 and 3.4+.

+We consider YAPF to be "alpha" quality, currently.
+Therefore, we don't yet support official releases to PyPI and the most stable and correct version is at the tip of the ``master`` branch in this repository.
+We plan to make a first beta release (including to PyPI) in the next few weeks.

 If you intend to use YAPF as a command-line tool rather than as a library, installation is not necessary.
 YAPF supports being run as a directory by the Python interpreter.
 If you cloned/unzipped yapf into ``DIR``, it's possible to